davepinch/pinchy.cc/content/topics/people/s/sam-altman/birth/early-life-and-education-1-1.md

 ---
+title: "birth of Sam Altman (Wikipedia)"
-title: "Altman was born on April 22, 1985, in Chicago, Illinois, into a Jewish family, and grew up in St. Louis, Missouri." birth of: Sam Altman born in: Chicago
+✂️: "Altman was born on April 22, 1985, in Chicago, Illinois, into a Jewish family, and grew up in St. Louis, Missouri." birth in: Chicago birth of: Sam Altman
 citation: >-
   Wikipedia contributors.
 (2025, January 5).
 Sam Altman.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 07:23, January 8, 2025, from https://en.wikipedia.org/w/index.php?title=Sam_Altman&oldid=1267604906
 grew up in: St. Louis, Missouri